 Important Note: In the event that those two options haven't resolved your issue, we strongly suggest that you contact an IT professional before you consider the following two options.

 System Restore: Performing a system restore is a way to troubleshoot the problem and determine if the issue lies with the software.
 A system restore involves restoring the software to a previous version; we should mention that this is a fairly complicated process that an IT technician should oversee, or else risk backtracking over something critical.

 Reinstall Windows: Consider this your last-ditch option since it will completely replace your current operating system with a new installation of Windows.
 If you go through this process and still have the BSOD pop up, then you know that it’s a hardware issue, like a hard drive failure, memory error, etc. Also, if you reinstall Windows, you’ll have to reinstall all of your applications and adjust your settings before you can get back to using your PC like you’re used to.
 Remember, you’ll want to be extremely confident that your data is backed up or stored in a central location before reinstalling Windows.

-If these suggestions do not resolve your BSOD, or if you need assistance implementing any of these tips, then reach out to InfoTech Solutions at 0845 4666 500 for assistance.
+If these suggestions do not resolve your BSOD, or if you need assistance implementing any of these tips, then reach out to InfoTech Solutions at 01634 52 52 52 for assistance, or you can contact us here.
 While you’re on the phone, ask about our remote monitoring and maintenance solution; it’s a sure-fire way to prevent issues like BSOD from getting out of hand and happening in the first place.